ataylor89/Paint/README.md

 # Paint

-## Building, installing, and running
+## Building, installing, and running the application

 The application can be packaged as an executable JAR file with the command: